Ravenna Emilia Romagna And San Marino, Italy Travel Guide

 Discover its unique canals, iconic sights, and charming alleys.

-Italy's train network makes intercity travel comfortable and quick.
+Italy's train network makes intercity travel comfortable and fast.

 Bologna Centrale is a central point for high-speed connections across Italy.

-A rental car provides autonomy for exploring countryside and smaller towns.
+A rental car provides autonomy for exploring countryside and less large towns.